Why Pearl Jam's Alive is not the uplifting anthem you think it is...

 He recorded his vocals to the music before mailing it back to the band.
 After hearing it, they invited him to come to Seattle and asked him to join them soon after.

-The band - then called Mookie Blaylock after US basketball player Daron Oshay "Mookie" Blaylock - recorded the track during a demo session in London Bridge in January 1991.
+The band - then called Mookie Blaylock after US basketball player Daron Oshay "Mookie" Blaylock - recorded the track during a demo session in January 1991.
 The rest, as they say is history.

 But what about the song's lyrics and meaning?